AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_rn.md

 1. Log in to [Firebase console](https://console.firebase.google.com/), and click **Add project**.

-2. In the **Create a project** page, enter a project name, and click **Create project**.
+2. On the **Create a project** page, enter a project name, and proceed with prompts.
+The `Sender Id` and `Server Key` are required for Cloud Messaging.

-<div class="alert note">You can toggle off **Enable Google Analytics for this project** if this option is not needed.</div>

-After the project is created, add the `iOS` application and the `Android` application on the project settings page.
-The `SenderId` and `secret` are required on the Cloud Messaging page.
+After the project is created, add an `iOS` application or an `Android` application according to the following steps:

-- Create `iOS` apps
+- Add an `iOS` app
-   1. The package name is the same as the package name of the `iOS` application;
+   1. The package name is the same as that of the `iOS` app;
-   2. Once created, move the downloaded `GoogleService-Info.plist` file to the root of the `Xcode` project and add it to all targets;
+   2. Once created, move the downloaded `GoogleService-Info.plist` file to the root directory of the `Xcode` project, and add it to all targets;
    3. Upload the `APNs` certificate on the Cloud Messaging page.

-- Create `Android` applications
+- Add an `Android` app
-   1. The package name is the same as that of the `Android` application;
+   1. The package name is the same as that of the `Android` app;
-   2. Once created, move the downloaded `google-services.json` file into your module (application level) root directory.
+   2. Once created, move the downloaded `google-services.json` file to your module (application level) root directory.

 ### 2. Upload FCM certificate to Agora Console